This is the service station virtually inside Stansted Airport. For the Welcome Break by the large roundabout above the M11, see Birchanger Green.

 Stansted services is a small, retail park-style facility surrounded by car parks serving Stansted Airport.
 It is so close to Birchanger that the signs at the Priory Wood Roundabout give drivers a choice of both services.
 This place is notorious for its strict parking procedures.

 Free parking is provided for customers using the facilities only.
 Owing to the proximity of the airport, rules are very strictly enforced and you should check the signs before leaving your vehicle.

-Free parking is limited to 30 minutes at BP, 60 minutes with the option to pay for more at McDonald's and Starbucks.
-Parking and then walking elsewhere (even if you're just walking from Starbucks to McDonald's), or parking outside of a marked bay, will result in a charge (fine) being issued.
+Parking and use of the bp forecourt is limited to 30 minutes maximum stay from entry to exit, whilst parking within the McDonald's and Starbucks car parks are limited to 60 minutes maximum stay.
+Parking and then walking elsewhere (including walking between Starbucks and McDonald's), or parking outside of a marked bay, will result in a charge ("fine") being issued.

 London Stansted Airport